slowernews/wisdom-tldr/chapters/chapter_appendix.md

 alan perlis - 1.
 One man’s constant is another man’s variable. alan perlis - 21.
 Optimization hinders evolution. alan perlis - 58.
 Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
-Geniuses remove it. alan perlis - 63.
-When we write programs that "learn", it turns out that we do and they don’t. alan perlis - 105.
+Geniuses remove it. alan perlis - 105.
 You can’t communicate complexity, only an awareness of it. alan perlis - 120.
 Adapting old programs to fit new machines usually means adapting new machines to behave like old ones.
 -->